ibm-cloud-docs/vmware-service/common/api-change-log.md

 * Added support for director site instance `type` and pvdc `provider_type` to distinguish between multitenant and single-tenant.
 For more information, see [Get a director site instance](/apidocs/vmware-service#get-director-site) and [List director site instances](/apidocs/vmware-service#list-director-sites).
 * Added support for including services when you create a director site instance and retrieve a director site instance.
 For more information, see [Create a director site instance](/apidocs/vmware-service#create-director-sites) and [Get a director site instance](/apidocs/vmware-service#get-director-site).
 * Added support for creating additional cluster.
 For more information, see [Create a cluster](/apidocs/vmware-service#create-director-sites-pvdcs-clusters).
-* Added support for updating a VDC instance configuration.
+* Added support for updating a virtual data center (VDC) instance configuration.
 Currently, fast provisioning configuration is supported.
 For more information, see [Update a virtual data center](/apidocs/vmware-service#update-vdc).
 * Added support for retrieving `rhel_vm_activation_key` of a director site instance.
 For more information, see [Get a director site instance](/apidocs/vmware-service#get-director-site) and [List director site instances](/apidocs/vmware-service#list-director-sites).

 ## 5 May 2023